 My wife, prolific hunter of short-break bargains (you may remember her from such family trips as ‘Peppa Pig World 2016’ and ‘Disneyland Paris 2016’), found a deal online which allowed us two days’ park entry for the price of one, as well as a night in the Alton Towers hotel, all for the bargain cost of a medium-sized family car.
 So, last Sunday, we packed our bags, and off we went.

-We’re quite lucky, in that Alton Towers – the UK’s biggest (and best) theme park – is less than an hour from where we live, so we arrived quite early Sunday morning, and having collected our passes (and because we couldn’t check-in until 3pm), we headed straight for the park – and immediately towards CBeebies Land.
+We are quite lucky, in that Alton Towers – the UK’s biggest (and best) theme park – is less than an hour from where we live, so we arrived quite early Sunday morning, and having collected our passes (and because we couldn’t check-in until 3pm), we headed straight for the park – and immediately towards CBeebies Land.

 As someone who grew up visiting Alton Towers almost annually, I know the place like the back of my hand (which I have always found a strange phrase, as I’m not convinced I could identify the back of my own hand – at least, not with 100% certainty – if the situation ever arose).
 I am so confident in my knowledge of the park layout, not only could I direct you to any ride without the use of a map, but I can identify most of them purely from the dramatic music they play while you queue.

-It came as quite a shock, therefore, to walk through the main entrance into the park, surrounded by the powerfully orchestral ‘music from the Alton Towers ad’ (or Greig’s In The Hall Of The Mountain King, if we’re going to be all twatty about it), and then into CBeebies Land, where the dramatic fanfare was immediately replaced by that other classical masterpiece of our time – the theme from Charlie and Lola.
+It came as quite a shock, therefore, to walk through the main entrance into the park, surrounded by the powerfully orchestral ‘music from the Alton Towers ad’ (or Greig’s In The Hall Of The Mountain King, if we’re going to be all twatty and pedantic about it), and then into CBeebies Land, where the dramatic fanfare was immediately replaced by that other classical masterpiece of our time – the theme from Charlie and Lola.

 Darkly menacing structures, statues, and signs, promising endless fast-paced (and frequently upside-down) terror, were suddenly replaced by so many bright colours and soft shapes, that even your average Ikea employee would have felt uneasy and in urgent need of some sunglasses.